| New query |

-(1) That he or she is entitled to ask the QME and the QME shall promptly answer questions about any matter concerning the evaluation process in which the QME and the injured worker are involved;
+| | (1) That he or she is entitled to ask the evaluator and the evaluator shall promptly answer questions about any matter concerning the evaluation process in which the QME and the injured worker are involved; | |

-(2) That subject to Section 41(e), the injured worker may discontinue the evaluation based on good cause.
-Good cause includes discriminatory conduct by the evaluator towards the worker based on race, sex, national origin, religion, or sexual preference, and instances where the evaluator requests the worker to submit to an unnecessary exam or procedure.
+| | (2) That subject to section 41(g), the injured worker may discontinue the evaluation based on good cause.
+Good cause includes: (A) discriminatory conduct by the evaluator towards the worker based on race, sex, national origin, religion, or sexual preference, (B) abusive, hostile or rude behavior including behavior that clearly demonstrates a bias against injured workers, and (C) instances where the evaluator requests the worker to submit to an unnecessary exam or procedure. | |

-(c) If the injured worker declines to ask any questions relating to the evaluation procedure as set forth in Section 40(a), and does not otherwise object on the grounds of good cause to the exam proceedings under Section 41(a) during the exam itself, the injured worker shall have no right to object to the QME comprehensive medical-legal evaluation based on a violation of this section.
+(c) If the injured worker declines to ask any questions relating to the evaluation procedure as set forth in section 40(a), and does not otherwise object on the grounds of good cause to the exam proceedings under section 41(a) during the exam itself, the injured worker shall have no right to object to the QME comprehensive medical-legal evaluation based on a violation of this section.

-NOTE: Authority cited: Sections 139.2 and 5307.3, Labor Code.
-Reference: Sections 139, 139.2, 4060, 4061 and 4062, Labor Code
+| | Note: Authority cited: Sections 133, 139.2 and 5307.3, Labor Code.
+Reference: Sections 139.2, 4060, 4061, 4062, 4062.1, 4062.2 and 4067, Labor Code. | |

 HISTORY